 Part 1: 2 Free WhatsApp Backup Solutions - Alternatives to iCloud

 Rather than trying hard to figure out what exactly causes the WhatsApp iCloud backup stuck problem, a better choice is to use another backup tool.
 In this part we will recommend two alternatives to backup WhatsApp.
 With these tools there’s no need to worry about iCloud storage because they back up WhatsApp to your computer rather than cloud drive.

 1. Use a Third-Party Tool to Back Up WhatsApp Free (Recommended)

 The one we suggest today is called iTransor for WhatsApp.
 The WhatsApp backup feature of this tool is free to use, unlike iCloud.
 You don't need to pay for storage monthly.
 Take a look at the detailed features of this tool.

-- Backup all your WhatsApp data including chats, media, and attachments for FREE.
+- Backup and read all your WhatsApp data including chats, media, and attachments on the tool for FREE.

 - Each backup will be made separately without overwriting the previous backup.

 - Backups made by the program can be exported to Html or Excel (csv for Mac).

 - You can restore the WhatsApp backup to the previous or another phone without OS-restrictions, no matter whether it be an iPhone or Android.